 The Recipe: Slow-Cooked Italian Beef Cheek Ragu on Pappardelle, a rich, red wine–infused recipe that utilizes a Le Creuset casserole dish in place of a crockpot.

-The Pro Tip: "Relax and forget about it—the longer it cooks and the more days you leave the sauce (2-3 days) the more tender and flavourful it becomes!" says Tuck.
+The Pro Tip: "Relax and forget about it—the longer it cooks and the more days you leave the sauce (2-3 days) the more tender and flavorful it becomes!" says Tuck.

 Slow Cooker Thai Chicken Soup